leontoeides/google_maps/README.md

 1. Track both _requests_ and request _elements_ for rate limiting.
 2. Make a generic get() function for that can be used by all APIs.
 3. Look into making APIs optional, i.e. features.
+Possible?
+Desirable?
-4. Look into the Prelude::* convention.
+4. Look into the prelude::* convention.
 5. Look into integrating [yaiouom](https://crates.io/crates/yaiouom).
 6. Convert explicit query validation to session types wherever reasonable.
 7. [Places API](https://developers.google.com/places/web-service/intro).
 There